by Garrett Smith (dhtmlkitchen.com), edited by Frank Manno (frankmanno.com) with comments from David Mark, Richard Cornford, RobG, and Juriy Zaytsev.

 A similar type of conflict happens with the

-In most cases, the form control wins and the FORM
+In most cases, the form control wins and the FORM's property is

 replaced to have the value of the form control, or, if more than

-one form control has that name, the FORM
+one form control has that name, the FORM's property is

 to have the value of the form control with the same name.
 The examples in this page show that